rydavid/my-first-repo/README.md

 and looked down one as far as i could

-to where it bent in the undergrowth
+to where it bent in the undergrowth.